mnaoumov/generator-obsidian-plugin/README.md

 - Code formatting is forced via [`dprint`](https://dprint.dev/).
 - CLI commands and code helpers from [Obsidian Dev Utils](https://github.com/mnaoumov/obsidian-dev-utils).
 - Supports [svelte](https://svelte.dev/) components.
 See example in `src/SvelteComponents` in the generated project.
+- Supports [react](https://react.dev) components.
+See example in `src/ReactComponents` in the generated project.
 - Supports [SASS](https://sass-lang.com/) for CSS pre-processing.
 See example in `src/styles/main.scss` in the generated project.

 ### NPM Commands